Patients present symptoms of fibromyalgia differently.

 The vast majority of our new Fibromyalgia patients can expect to spend between 1 and 1 1/2 hours directly with the doctor.
 We understand the complexity of these conditions and subsequently realize that the time spent during this visit is crucial to not only making an accurate diagnosis but also in determining the correct course of action.
 The fee for this comprehensive consultation and examination is $225.00 which is payable by the patient on the first visit.
 We do accept assignment for any further care that is covered by your insurance.

 Treatment for FMS and CMP pain most often consists of a combination of different techniques and modalities.
 We believe in an “all inclusive holistic” approach to help bring the body back into homeostasis (balance).
 Treatment schedules vary greatly from patient to patient but most often are not more than once per week.
 The reason for this is that FMS is chronic, not acute, and there is really no reason to treat frequently.
 We believe in giving the body a chance to adapt to changes and therefore have found a much better response in treating less frequently than most patients initially expect.

 * It is important to note that there are times when some patients may be partly unresponsive to care.
 If that becomes the case, please be assured that we will refer you to the appropriate health care provider.
-Dr. Guariglia knows many practitioners of varies fields that can be helpful in assisting in the care of his patients.
+Dr. Mark Guariglia knows many practitioners of various fields that can be helpful in assisting in the care of his patients.